 Why a Bushfood garden?

 Did you know that Australia is home to thousands of native edible plant species?
 Yet most of the food we grow in our backyards today originally came from overseas.
-Despite having sustained generations of Aboriginal Australians for centuries, our native bush foods have fallen by the wayside.
+Despite having sustained generations of Aboriginal peoples for thousands of years, our native bush foods still come second to exotic plants.

 We started Tucker Bush with a dream of bringing this land’s unique flavours back into the mainstream, so future generations can remain connected to a rich and vibrant history.
 We want to see a cultural shift towards a sustainable ecosystem, a secure and diverse food supply, and happier, healthier humans.